A-class

 These Holland/EB design harbor defense boats were the first production class ordered by the USN.
 They were enlarged and improved versions of the USS Holland.
 Plunger was the first boat authorized, but her construction was delayed while the Navy worked to resolve the contractual issues of the earlier, unsuccessful, and never completed steam-powered Plunger of 1891.
 Thus, Adder was the first boat commissioned and the class was originally referred to as the Adder class.
 The new Plunger, along with Adder, Moccasin, Porpoise, and Shark were built at Lewis Nixon's Crescent Shipyard in Elizabethport, NJ.
 Grampus and Pike were built at Union Iron Works in San Francisco, the first submarines to be built on the west coast.

 There was an eighth member of the class.
-Named Fulton, it was essentially a prototype used to test equipment used in the rest of the boats, and to prove out the design.
+Named Fulton, it was built first and was essentially a prototype used to test equipment used in the rest of the boats, and to prove out the design.
 It was built solely with Electric Boat Company funds, and it was hoped that the Navy would buy it.
-Bureaucracy prevailed and no naval appropriations were earmarked for it so the company, anxious to recoup their investment, sold it to Russia.
+Her construction proved fortuitous, as several issues turned up during her initial testing that needed to be corrected.
+The lessons learned were poured into the production boats, by then already under construction.
+Electric Boat pushed the Navy to buy her, but bureaucracy and ingrained thinking prevailed and no naval appropriations were earmarked for it.
+The company, anxious to recoup their investment, sold it to Russia in a semi-shady under-the-table deal.

 This class created the paradigm for submarine design worldwide.
 Its "advanced" qualities were undeniable and it became a standard on which many countries judged their own designs.
 Direct copies were purchased by the navies of the United Kingdom, Japan, and Russia.
 Although quickly superseded by rapid technological developments, the A-class legacy lasts to the present day.